Secrets of Hampi revealed by an insider. Learn about all...Read More

 Explore Hampi organises special art workshops for groups that are interested.
 On our Village Life Tour, you will get an opportunity to get hands-on and learn from a local artisan.
 You will also have the opportunity to buy directly from the artisan should you choose to.
 Such a purchase is a lot more meaningful because you will know the name and location of the artisan from whom you bought it, and hopefully it’ll make you cherish the product a lot more.

 Hampi and surrounding villages together are believed to be the Mythical Kingdom of Kishkinda mentioned in Ramayana.
-The Ramayana is an ancient Indian epic which follows Prince Rama’s quest to rescue his beloved wife Sita from the clutches of Ravana with the help of an army of monkeys.
+The Ramayana is an ancient Indian epic which follows Prince Rama’s quest to rescue his beloved wife Sita from the clutches of Ravana with the help of an army of forest dwellers.
 In the fourth chapter of Ramayana, Rama arrives in Kishkinda in search of his abducted wife.

 The story of Ramayana here begins from Rama’s arrival at Kishkinda.
 Different sites associated with this part of the story are located here in Hampi and surrounding villages.
 For instance Pampa Sarovar where Ram meets Shabari who advices him to meet Hanuman.
 Rishimukha Parvath where Ram & Lakshman first meet Hanuman and then Surgriv.
-Anjanadri hill which is believed to be birth place of Hanuman.
+Anjanadri hill which is believed to be birthplace of Hanuman.
 The Cave at end of Chintamani ghat where Ram stood and shot arrow at Vali to kill him.
 Vali Gufa where Vali and Dindhubi fought to death.
-Malyavantha Hill where Ram & Laxman spent few months before proceeding towards Lanka.
+Malyavanta Hill where Ram & Laxman spent few months before proceeding towards Lanka.
 Many such sites and many stories to hear.
 There is also a lot of iconography and living heritage that adds to the richness of Ramayana stories here.

 Explore Hampi runs the Ramayana Tour, where we narrate the story of Ramayana as we visit important sites associated with the epic.
 This tour allows you to immerse in the story, devotion and find a spiritual connection to Ramayana.
 For larger groups we also arrange folk art performance of Ramayana by a group of tribal artisan community.
 A 10 member crew will perform in the open at a stunning location with accompanying music and singing.
 This can be arranged on request, please contact us for enquiries.